 - Disadvantages: Fixed-rate mortgages typically have a higher interest rate than nonfixed-rate mortgages.

-Nonfixed-rate mortgages mean you assume some of the interest-rate risk that the lender normally assumes on a fixed-rate mortgage.
+With a nonfixed-rate mortgage, often known as an adjustable-rate mortgage or ARM, you assume some of the interest-rate risk that the lender normally assumes on a fixed-rate mortgage.
 For taking this risk, you usually receive a lower initial interest rate than the fixed-rate mortgage's interest rate.
 Nonfixed-rate mortgages are a possible option for borrowers who are comfortable with their ability to handle payment increases.
 They can also be a good option for folks who are very confident they’ll be staying in the home for a shorter period of time (ideally less than the term of the initial low interest rate).

 - Advantages: A lower interest rate means a lower monthly payment.
 The point at which the payment can be changed varies by the program you choose.
 It can range from one month to more than five years.
 Typically, the shorter the period before a change can occur, the lower the initial interest rate.